JustTheHero/JustTheHero/README.md

  - 👯 I’m looking to collaborate on Unity Games 🤝;

- - 🤔 I’m looking for help with JaveScript 😭;
+ - 🤔 I’m looking for help with JavaScript 😭;

  - 💬 Ask me about anything, I am happy to help;